Android518-2017/lab04-localisation/README.md

 Once everything is working for each language modify your ImageButton so that the image fills the screen including when you rotate.

-I have given you an example app [http://bit.ly/518droid](http://bit.ly/518droid) lab04-teachers-example.apk   this is the behaviour I exepect.
+I have given you an example app  in this repo [apk](lab04-teachers-example.apk)    this is the behaviour I exepect.

 ## Optional: